A private 269-acre preserve in Orange County

 Irvin Farm provides a perfect backdrop for environmental education.
 Learning Outside (formerly Irvin Learning Farm) has been hosting a forest kindergarten, camps, workshops, and other events at the preserve since 2009.
 This entirely outdoor program offers students the opportunity to interact with nature in meaningful ways and in diverse natural habitats and provides scholarships for children who would otherwise not have these quality experiences in nature.

 Irvin Farm is also blessed with good agricultural soil.
 It would be a shame to not grow fresh food on this land while some in our community go hungry.
-Through a partnership with the Orange County Partnership for Young Children, we provide space for the Transplanting Traditions Community Farm, a vocational agricultural program that works to build economically viable, environmentally sound, and socially sustainable local agricultural business opportunities for refugees.
+Through a partnership with the Orange County Partnership for Young Children, we provided space for the Transplanting Traditions Community Farm, a vocational agricultural program that works to build economically viable, environmentally sound, and socially sustainable local agricultural business opportunities for refugees.
+Transplanting Traditions is now a 501(c)(3) organization and farms on eight acres at Irvin Farm.

 Irvin Nature Preserve illustrates that partnerships can result in a project that is greater than its parts.
 TLC works hard to protect land, and when it makes sense, we are able to put that land to work for our community with the help of our partners.